• Home /

 Buying a House After Bankruptcy Is Possible: Here’s How

-Roughly 1% of U.S. households file for bankruptcy each year, and many will be eligible to buy a home within 2 years of their bankruptcy discharge.
+Roughly 1 out of 10 U.S. households file for bankruptcy each year.
+Many are eligible to buy a home within 2 years of their bankruptcy discharge.

 • 62% of bankruptcies are related to medical debt and collection

-• 92% of people who file for bankruptcy never file again
+• 92% of individuals who file for bankruptcy never file again

-• Only five percent of bankruptcies stem from reckless spending
+• Only five percent of bankruptcies result from reckless spending

-Mortgage lenders know that filing for bankruptcy is sometimes necessary and that consumers aren’t always at fault.
-So, mortgage rules define a clear home-buying timeline so consumers with bankruptcy can stop renting and start owning.
+Mortgage lenders understand that filing for bankruptcy is sometimes necessary and that consumers aren’t always at fault.
+As a result, mortgage rules define a clear home-buying timeline, so consumers with bankruptcy can stop renting and start owning.

 This article discusses how to buy a home after bankruptcy.
-It discusses the different mortgages, how long after bankruptcy you can buy a home and the fastest ways to improve your credit score.
+It outlines different mortgage options, how long after bankruptcy you can buy a home, and the fastest ways to improve your credit score.

 How Bankruptcy Affects Your Ability To Get A Mortgage

-Experiencing bankruptcy lowers your credit rating and creates other temporary obstacles to homeownership.
+Experiencing bankruptcy lowers your credit rating and creates temporary obstacles to homeownership.

-For example, in the first two years after filing for bankruptcy, a home buyer cannot be mortgage-approved through one of the government’s five mortgage agencies.
+For example, in the first two years after filing for bankruptcy, a homebuyer cannot be approved through one of the government’s five mortgage agencies.
 A two-year waiting period is required.

-• 24 months after discharge, FHA and VA mortgages are available to home buyers
+• 24 months after discharge, FHA and VA mortgages become available to home buyers

-• 48 months after discharge, conventional mortgages are available to home buyers
+• 48 months after discharge, conventional mortgages become available

-Mortgage lenders don’t discriminate against buyers with bankruptcy.
-Instead, lenders are interested in the bankruptcy circumstances and how the buyer has managed credit since discharge.
+Mortgage lenders do not make blanket judgments against buyers with bankruptcy.
+Instead, lenders evaluate the bankruptcy’s circumstances and how the buyer has managed credit since the discharge.

-On-time payment histories are required, and credit scores must be in recovery.
+On-time payment histories are required, and credit scores must show signs of recovery.

 FHA loans require credit scores of 500 or higher, and other government-backed mortgage loans require a minimum 620 FICO score.

-Lenders will also confirm that the bankruptcy gets officially discharged by court order and that no new debts got added to the filing.
+Lenders will also confirm that the bankruptcy is officially discharged by court order and that no new debts have been added to the filing.

 How Long After Bankruptcy Can You Buy A House?